Savory Beer Pork Chops Recipe

 - 2 tablespoons brown sugar

-- 1. Sprinkle both sides of pork chops with salt and pepper.
-In a large skillet, brown chops in oil on both sides over medium heat.
+- 1. Sprinkle pork chops with salt and pepper.
+In a large skillet, heat oil over medium heat; brown chops on both sides.

-- 2. Combine the beer, ketchup and brown sugar; pour over pork.
+- 2. Mix ketchup, brown sugar and beer; pour over chops.
 Bring to a boil.
-Reduce heat; simmer, uncovered, for 12-15 minutes or until a thermometer reads 145°.
-Let stand for 5 minutes before serving.
+Reduce heat; simmer, uncovered, until a thermometer inserted in pork reads 145°, 4-6 minutes.
+Let stand 5 minutes before serving.
 Yield: 4 servings.

 Reviews for Savory Beer Pork Chops